adityapt/causalmmm/README.md

 # causalmmm
-A repository to build causal MMM models
+A repository to build causal MMM models.
+This application was developed using Replit.

 ## Overview
 This is a Streamlit web application called CausalMMM (Causal Marketing Mix Modeling) built for marketing analytics.
 The application allows users to upload marketing data, select variables dynamically, perform causal analysis with GRU + Bayesian Networks, and visualize results in real-time.
 It uses Python with Streamlit frontend and PyTorch ML backend.